Hong Kong’s housing market conditions continue to deteriorate

 Sources: Ratings and Valuation Department, Global Property Guide |

-Despite improved affordability because of the recent decline in house prices, Hong Kong’s property market remains the world’s most unaffordable for the twelfth year in a row, according to the Demographia International Housing Affordability Survey 2023.
-Average home prices were 18.8 times the gross annual median household income in 2022, down from 20.7 times in the prior year and the lowest level since 2016.
+Despite improved affordability because of the recent decline in house prices, Hong Kong's property market remains the world's most unaffordable for the twelfth year in a row, according to the Demographia International Housing Affordability Survey 2024.
+Average home prices were 16.7 times the gross annual median household income in 2023, down from 18.8 times in 2022 and 20.7 times two years ago.
+In fact, it is now the lowest level since 2016.

-Similarly, in Mercer’s 2023 Cost of Living Survey, Hong Kong was ranked as the world’s most expensive city for expatriates to live in, followed by Singapore and Zurich.
+Similarly, in Mercer's 2024 Cost of Living Survey, Hong Kong was ranked as the world's most expensive city for expatriates to live in, followed by Singapore, Zurich and Geneva.

-Though there were wide variations in sales movements in the primary and secondary markets during 2023:
+Though there were wide variations in sales movements in the primary and secondary markets during the first nine months of 2024:

 To revive the struggling housing market, Hong Kong removed all extra stamp duties in February 2024, following pressure to lift long-standing housing market cooling measures, according to finance chief Paul Chan.